Avanade/DbEx/README.md

 [`Migrate`](#Migrate) | Being the upgrading of a database overtime using order-based migration scripts; the tool leverages the philosophy and NuGet packages of [DbUp](https://dbup.readthedocs.io/en/latest/philosophy-behind-dbup/) to enable.
 [`Schema`](#Schema) | There are a number of database schema objects that can be managed outside of the above migrations, that are dropped and (re-)applied to the database using their native `Create` statement.
 `Reset` | Resets the database by deleting all existing data (excludes `dbo` and `cdc` schema).
 [`Data`](#Data) | There is data, for example *Reference Data* that needs to be applied to a database.
-This provides a simpler configuration than specifying the required SQL statements directly.
+This provides a simpler configuration than specifying the required SQL statements directly (which is also supported).
 This is _also_ useful for setting up Master and Transaction data for the likes of testing scenarios.

 Additional commands available are: